 There are two (2) Report Types: GENERATION 2 and CHINA HJ 653.
-These reports are only available from the serial port when the Protocol Type is set to Generation 2.
+These reports are only available when the Protocol Type is set to GENERATION 2.
 These reports are available for backward compatibility to the previous BAM 1020 (Generation 2).